Democrats most at risk of losing seats in midterms split over $300 billion Biden student loan handouts

 HIGHER EDUCATION SHOWERED BIDEN, DEMOCRATS WITH MILLIONS IN CAMPAIGN CASH PRIOR TO STUDENT LOAN HANDOUT

-Cuellar, who supports the handouts, praised the "relief" he argued would benefit constituents in his district.
+Cuellar, who supports the handouts, praised the "relief" he said would benefit constituents in his district.

 "Today’s announcement ensures that no American has to make that choice.
 It acknowledges that an education is as vital as our most basic necessities.
 And it puts hardworking South Texans first—making sure that anyone making less than $125,000 finds federal debt relief," he said in a press release.

-Note: Editor's Note: After publishing, Rep. Cindy Axne, D-Iowa, told a local Iowa radio show that Biden's handouts weren't a good solution in the long-term to fixing the issue of student debt.